Skip to main content

 Industrial and Management systems Engineering

 Industrial and management systems engineers focus on improving performance for an entire system: productivity, quality, cost, safety, sustainability, employee health and market enhancement.
-Our engineers are found in many sectors of industries including balance inputs to achieve the greatest good for the organization and society - the right combination of human resources, natural resources and man-made structures and equipment.
+Our engineers are found in many sectors of industries helping the organizations and society to achieve the greatest good.

 WHY CHOOSE INDUSTRIAL AND MANAGEMENT SYSTEMS ENGINEERING AT WVU?